 I personally love to cook whether I’m relaxing in the comfort of my home or I’m out on the road, making a good camp stove one of my favorite truck camper accessories.
 But life on the road presents different cooking challenges than you might be used to at home.

 I’ve used a camp stove with a single burner before and, I must say, it left me feeling less-than-satisfied.

 For this reason, I recommend choosing a camp stove with a minimum of two burners when buying truck camper supplies.

 But, if you can find one with more than two burners, it’ll just give you additional capacity to heat up multiple pots and pans at the same time.

-A collapsible or folding camp table is also essential to your truck camping gear setup because it will allow you to set up your outdoor kitchen without only relying on your tailgate.
+A collapsible or folding camp table is also essential for your truck camping accessories list because it will allow you to set up your outdoor kitchen without only relying on your tailgate.

 Of course, this is an essential step if you’re tent camping on the ground (like me) or you have a pop-up tent camper on the top of your truck.

 I personally love this collapsible Alps Mountaineering Guide Table for my list of truck camper supplies because it adjusts to several heights and the top has a sort of laminate finish that’s super easy to wipe clean.